The Top Glock 21 Holsters

 2. Safariland 6378 ALS Concealment Paddle Holster

-- ALS (Automatic Locking System) secures weapon once holstered and easily released with thumb during draw
+- ALS (automatic Locking system) Secures your weapon once holstered and allows a fast draw

 Whether you’re a competitive IDPA shooter, a law enforcement professional, or someone who just likes to be active with a Glock 21 concealment holster, you’ve probably noticed that you need a lot more weapon retention capability in your holsters.
 Not only does this keep your handgun from simply falling out of your holster, but, especially in the case of law enforcement, a good retention holster makes it incredibly difficult for anyone to take your handgun from you.

 To that end, you want to check out the Safariland 6378 Paddle Holster for your Glock 21.
 Like the SpoRusseter, this holster is made with solid, maintenance free injection-molded polymer to keep everything in place.